mo7mmed77/Traffic-Signs-Classifier/README.md

 #### Processing of the Image Data
 The 'pre_process_images' function takes the images then convert it to gray scale then normalize it, to be ready for the training step.
 The normalization step is done to make the training more efficient and faster.
 The conversion to gray scale was done to eliminate the effect of colouring on the classification and make it solely about the shape and the curves of the traffic sign.

-![alt text][image8]

-![alt text][image2]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data because it will be more effecient for the training process and takes less time.

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

 Here is an example of an original image and an augmented image:

 ![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+![alt text][image4]

 #### Final model architecture